 It prevents the exposed nib from soiling things.
 It also reduces the rate of drying out the nib, which prolongs the time for the pen to be available.
 For the latter in particular, the cap contains an inner, softer part that seals the area around the nib from the atmosphere around, thus, reducing drying of the ink on the nib.

-It holds the ink.
+(Next in line, started collecting thoughts and pictures) It holds the ink.
 It sounds very simple, and therefore it is an undervalued, ignored component with a significant impact on the feed and nib design and the overall quality of function of the fountain pen.

 There are several styles of reservoirs.
 Here, I only add them up without going into much detail.
 The oldest version is the bladder with various forms of filling it.
-Historically next followed the tank with a piston and finally, the cheapest version, the cartridge, invented by marketing, because it gave them a reason to sell ink at a higher price.
+Historically followed by the tank with a piston and finally, the cheapest version, the cartridge, invented by marketing, because it gave them a reason to sell ink at a higher price.

 The converter is an unfortunate afterthought because it is filled through the feed and section of a fountain pen, which had not been designed for this function.
 Cartridge fountain pens are meant to be filled from the rear end of the section.
 Marketings excuse was to give people who do not have access to buying cartridges still the opportunity to use such a fountain pen.

 The Fountain Pen in total

 An article about the fountain pen looking at it from the outside, its handling and ergonomics and aspects on manufacturing, assembly and maintenance.

 Considering research, ingeneering and production, the feed is the most involved amongst the essential components of a fountain pen.
 Therefore, I recommend you start with exploring this chapter The Feed’s Function